The Biden Plan for a Clean Energy Revolution and Environmental Justice

 Infrastructure is critical to economic growth.
 One International Monetary Fund study found that increasing infrastructure investment by 1% of GDP in advanced countries can raise growth by 0.4% to 1.5% and foster technological innovation.
 Joe Biden believes that this investment is essential and that, as we take long overdue steps to improve crumbling infrastructure, we must also prioritize achieving deep emission reductions.
 To that end, Biden will commit that every infrastructure investment that receives federal funding should reduce climate pollution, as much as possible.
 Climate impacts are regional, and the solutions will be too.

-As part of the Clean Energy Revolution legislative package, President Biden will make groundbreaking investments in clean and resilient infrastructure and communities.
-In addition, President Biden will:
+As part of the Clean Energy Revolution legislative package, Biden will make groundbreaking investments in clean and resilient infrastructure and communities.
+In addition, Biden will:

 - Define the climate adaptation agenda.
 Biden will bring together the best innovators to help design common-sense zoning and building codes and help communities build and rebuild before and after natural disasters and other shocks and stresses.